-If you cannot find answers to what you are looking for, contact Info Norden using the online form or through one of the national offices.
+If you cannot find the answers you are looking for, contact Info Norden using the online form or through one of the national offices.
 We can also help you find information about benefit schemes in the Nordic region and about Nordic co-operation in general.
-Our information is available in Danish, Finnish, Icelandic, Norwegian and Swedish.
-You may contact us in any of these languages, as well as English, Faroese and Greenlandic.
+The information is available in Danish, Finnish, Icelandic, Norwegian, Swedish , and English.
+You may contact us in any of these languages, as well as Faroese and Greenlandic.

 Removing cross-border obstacles

 One important task of Info Norden is to identify issues and possible obstacles to cross-border freedom of movement that individuals and small businesses encounter when they want to cross a Nordic border.
 In collaboration with, for example, the Nordic Council of Ministers’ Freedom of Movement Council, Info Norden uses the information we receive from private individuals about cross-border obstacles in the Nordic region, to make the relevant politicians and public officials aware of problems and possible solutions.

 Info Norden tries to draw attention to unclear regulations, areas where information is lacking, and inconsistencies between the Nordic regulatory frameworks.
 Info Norden collects information about the Nordic cross-border obstacles, and makes it available for both citizens and public agencies in the Nordic Council of Ministers Freedom of Movement Database.